hthanhlong/centra_window_coding/Backend-Centra-Window/uploads/readme.md

-## This folder stores upload files
+## This folder stores uploaded files